About the Book

 - After he learns that May Belle has discovered Terabithia, Jess feels that "his life was delicate as a dandelion.
 One little puff from any direction, and it was blown to bits."
 How does this simile help us understand Jess, his life, and his feelings about Terabithia?

 The land of Terabithia and his friendship with Leslie gives Jess a feeling of security that he has never experienced before.
 Terabithia is the one place Jess feels truly comfortable and free to be himself, and Leslie's imagination inspires Jess to have hope for his future.
 Before Leslie, Jess felt only loneliness and rejection, trapped in a family that didn't understand him and going to a school where he didn't belong.

-13. When Jess is overwhelmed with his feelings after Leslie's death, who helps him cope with his loss?
-How do each of these characters try to help him?
+- When Jess is overwhelmed with his feelings after Leslie's death, who helps him cope with his loss?
+How does each of these characters try to help him?
 Do you think any of them do help Jess cope with Leslie's death?

 Leslie's father tries to let Jess know how much he meant to Leslie.
 Jess's mother shows him sympathy in her own way, by making pancakes for him and guarding him from Brenda's ugly comments.
 Jess's father is kinder than ever before to his son, doing his son's chores without complaint and speaking gently to his son.
 When Jess is overcome with grief and runs away, his father chases after him, holds his son on his lap and speaks to him comfortingly.
 It is his father's surprising gentleness — so different from his typical behavior-that is most comforting to Jess.

 - In the past, some people have suggested that this book is inappropriate for children because it describes death, a topic that some children might not be able to handle.
 In your opinion, is Bridge to Terabithia an appropriate book for kids your age?
 How might reading about Jess's loss help students who have to face their own losses someday?